Top Categories

 Cost Consideration

-If you are on a budget constraint, which is not hard to understand in this present situation of economic meltdown, don’t worry about having to spend thousands of dollars on high maintenance kitchen appliances.
+If you are on a budget constraint, which is not hard to understand in this present situation of economic meltdown, don’t worry about having to spend thousands of dollars on high-maintenance kitchen appliances.
 Go for simplicity and utility more than the look.
-Stick to lamination on your kitchen cabinets and counters with water resistant and heatproof materials.
+Stick to lamination on your kitchen cabinets and counters with water-resistant and heatproof materials.

 Space Utilization

-- You must also have a good ventilation system to save your home from the smoke and odor.
+- You must also have a good ventilation system to save your home from smoke and odor.
 This requires a vent fitting into your kitchen.

 - Try to leave the ground free of things.
 It is easier to move around this way.
 Cleaning also becomes easier if you don’t have things piled up on the floor